Skip to main content

 This article explains the statistics you can see when looking at one campaign.

-You can also see statistics for all of your active campaigns on the account dashboard or in a custom dashboard.
-To learn more about these options, read this Help Center article.
+You can also see statistics for all of your active campaigns in the Account dashboard.

 Campaign dashboard